dekuNukem/duckyPad/getting_started.md

 ### Step 4: Run it!

-Just like before, make sure the SD card is formatted in FAT32, copy all the profile folders in the root of the SD card, and insert it in your duckyPad.
+Just like before, make sure the SD card is in FAT32 format, copy all the profile folders to the root of the SD card, and insert it in your duckyPad.

-duckypad should start up with the first profile, displaying the profile names and key names, as well as the background color.
+duckypad should start up and display the profile names and key names, as well as the background color.

-Press the corresponding keys to execute their scripts, if there is an error it will show up on the screen.
+Press the corresponding keys to execute the scripts, if there is an error it will show up on the screen.

 Press +/- button to change profiles.

 ## Using Autohotkey

 You can use [autohotkey](https://www.autohotkey.com) for even more sophisticated scripting needs, such as launching apps, or control mouse moments, etc.

+To do this, duckyPad can be set up to press a simple combo like `WIN + F1`, which then get captured by autohotkey to execute a more complex custom script on your PC.

 Check out the [official tutorials](https://www.autohotkey.com/docs_1.0/Tutorial.htm), the [autohotkey profile](sample_profiles/profile7_autohotkey), and a [sample autohotkey script](resources/duckypad_autohotkey_script.ahk) upon which you can tinker with.